Why 100% grass fed

-A lot gets written and talked about when it comes to making nutritional or sustainability claims about food production.
-Farming is as old as the hills but the way in which our food has been produced changed dramatically with the advent of mechanised, industrial farming on a large-scale.
-That has brought some pretty adverse consequences to our environment and wildlife and, most likely, our health.
+A lot gets written and talked about the health and environmental benefits of sustainable food production.
+Farming is as old as the hills but the way in which our food has been produced changed dramatically with the advent of mechanised, industrial farming on a large-scale in the nineteenth century.
+Industrialised food production has brought some pretty adverse consequences to our environment and wildlife and, most likely, our health.

 Better for us

 Perversely, we would advocate eating less meat, but when we do, we need to ensure it’s of the highest quality and is produced in a way that respects nature, the environment and the animal.

 Eating meat from animals that themselves have only eaten a natural diet of grass, wildflowers, clovers and legumes, rich in essential vitamins and minerals and untainted by chemicals and pesticides, makes a whole lot of sense.
 It’s a healthy choice to make.
 Reputable studies have shown that grass-fed beef has a better ratio of Omega 3 to Omega 6, is high in antioxidants such as vitamin E, and contains higher vitamin and mineral levels.
 Grain-fed animals that have shorter lives and are rushed to finish convert the carbohydrate to sugar and fat.
 Which is not good for us.